cdeodorico/Gama/README.md

 # events only, as ASC
 python gama.py sub01.EDF --export events.asc --only FIX,SACC,BLINK

-# just my trial messages, as CSV, times relative to the start of the recording
+# just my experiment messages, as CSV, times relative to the start of the recording
 python gama.py sub01.EDF --export trials.csv --only MSG --msg-kinds experiment \
     --contains TRIAL_ --relative